danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 ----------|--------
 [abs](functions/abs.md)|Returns the absolute value of a number.
 [avg](functions/avg.md)|Returns the average of the items in an array of numbers.
-[ceil](functions/ceil.md)|Returns the smallest integer value not less than the provided number.
+[ceil](functions/ceil.md)|Returns the smallest integer value not less than a given number.
-[contains](functions/contains.md)|Returns true if an array contains a provided search value, or a string contains a provided substring. count (until 0.161.0)|Same as [length](functions/length.md) [ends_with](functions/ends_with.md)|Returns true if the source string ends with the suffix string, otherwise false.
+[contains](functions/contains.md)|Returns true if a source array contains a search value, or a source string contains a search string. count (until 0.161.0)|Same as [length](functions/length.md) [ends_with](functions/ends_with.md)|Returns true if the source string ends with the suffix string, otherwise false.
-[floor](functions/floor.md)|Returns the largest integer value not greater than the provided number.
+[floor](functions/floor.md)|Returns the largest integer value not greater than a given number.
-[keys](functions/keys.md)|Returns an array of keys in the provided object.
+[keys](functions/keys.md)|Returns an array of keys in an object.
 [length](functions/length.md)|Returns the length of an array, object or string.
 [max](functions/max.md)|Returns the highest number found in an array of numbers,or the highest string in an array of strings.
 [min](functions/min.md)|Returns the lowest number found in an array of numbers, or the lowest string in an array of strings.